*This post was from 3 houses ago (a.k.a. as “The Lion House“). Because I still get so many questions about this project, I’ve updated this post.*

 - Paint risers and spindles white to match trim in the house

-Note: I should mention, the gray berber was also in the upstairs hall…we added hardwood to the upstairs hall and the stair landing.
+Note: I should mention, the gray carpet was also in the upstairs hall…we added hardwood to the upstairs hall and the stair landing.

 I’m thrilled with the results, and it has truly changed the heart of the home.